aashishgoyal/perl-spreadsheet-mania/README.md

 * To build sort of a parser for perl.
 Here we try to understand the logic of the input program and output a program to generate the corresponding excel file.
 Such a parser would (of course) implement only a small portion of the program and thereby severly limit the possible programs that can be accepted.
 * Another idea which has been tried to be implemented is to understand what the program does in the array assignment stage.
 A new file containing the previous code is created but with additional code in between and at the ends which handles the generation of the excel formulae.

-As of now the second approach has found some success indeed.
-It is able to generate the correct output file for some programs. e.g test.pl, matrix.pl
+-We finally decided to go ahead with the second idea.

 **Instructions to test code:**

-1. Ensure that all libraries are installed.
+1. Ensure that all libraries(discussed in Part_I) are installed.
-2. Download `test.pl`/`matrix.pl` and `part_3_functions.pl` in same dir
-3. Run:- `perl part_3_funcions.pl <name of input filename> <any name output script should have>`. e.g. `perl part_3_functions.pl matrix.pl output.pl`
+2. Run:- `perl perlToExcel.pl <name of input filename> <any name output script should have>`. e.g. `perl perlToExcel.pl matrixChain.pl output.pl`
-4. This creates a perl script in the same directory.
-(Compare the source code of this script with the orginal input perl script to understand what `part_3_functions.pl` actually did.)
+3. This creates a perl script in the same directory.
+(Compare the source code of this script with the orginal input perl script to understand what `perlToExcel.pl` actually did.)
-5. Run this script to get the excel file. e.g. `perl output.pl`
+4. Run this script to get the excel file.e.g. `perl output.pl`.
+Alternately, in order to include the appropriate macros also provide the macro file and the macro_helper script. e.g. `perl output.pl  matrixChainMacro.bin matrixChainMacroHelper.pl`.
-6. The name of excel file is hard-coded for now (`output.xlsx`).
+5. The name of excel file is hard-coded for now (`output.xlsx`/`output.xlsm`).
 It does not contain initialized values but formulae in appropriate columns are present.
-7. Input values in `test.pl`/`matrix.pl` may be changed but the important thing is the size declaration of the arrays in comments, both of which must be changed appropriately.
+6. Input values in `matrixChain.pl`/`floydWarshall.pl` may be changed but the important thing is the size declaration of the arrays in comments, which must be changed appropriately.